aquelle-cp/RSCompetitions/README.md

 ### Setting up settings.py

-This file contains the variables that hold the data that changes from competition to competition or clan to clan, but is necessary to run any competition, like the skills, the participants, and the file the starting data needs to be stored in.
-This file needs to be set before a competition starts (before the start command is run) and shouldn't be changed again until after the competition ends, with one exception.
-The exception is the third command listed below (add), during which you need to modify the settings.py file to add the player(s) to the participants list.
+This file contains the variables that hold the data that changes from competition to competition or clan to clan, but is necessary to run any competition.
+This file needs to be set before a competition starts (that is, before the start command is run) and shouldn't be changed again until after the competition ends, with one exception.
+(That exception is the third command listed below, the add command, during which you need to modify the settings.py file to add the player(s) to the participants list.)

 1. Open the settings.py file in a text editor (Notepad on Windows, TextEdit on Mac, etc.) and modify the variables
     ```python
     s_comp_type          # Either FREE_FOR_ALL or TWO_TEAMS
                          # FREE_FOR_ALL displays each person's xp individually
                          # TWO_TEAMS displays xp split into the teams, and requires the
-                         #   s_team1 and s_team2 variables to also be set
+                         #   s_team1 and s_team2 variables also be set
                          # ex. s_comp_type = FREE_FOR_ALL

     s_participants       # A list of the RSNs of the people participating in the competition